iden3/docs/mkdocs/docs/protocol/spec.md

 Separating these two processes allows a design in which the `ClT` (Claim Tree) remains private, but the revocation/version information is public, allowing a holder to generate a fresh proof of the "current validity" without requesting access to the private `ClT`.

 To achieve this, every Identity has a `ClT` (Claim Tree) and a separate `ReT`(Revocation Tree).
 While the Claim Tree would be private and only the root public, the revocation tree would be entirely public.
-The roots of both the trees (`ClT` and `ReT`) are linked via the `IdS` (Identity State) which is published in the smart contract.
+The roots of both the trees (`ClT` and `ReT`) are linked via the `IdState` (Identity State) which is published in the smart contract.
 The Revocation Tree could be published in IPFS or other public storage systems.

 Proving that a claim is valid (and thus not revoked/updated) consists of two proofs:
-- Prove that the claim was issued at some time t (this proof is generated once by the issuer and uses a `IdS`-`ClR` at time t stored in the smart contract).
+- Prove that the claim was issued at some time t (this proof is generated once by the issuer and uses a `IdState`-`ClR` at time t stored in the smart contract).
-- Prove that the claim has not been revoked/updated recently (this proof is generated by the holder with a recent `ReR` (Revocation Tree Root) by querying the public `ReT` (Revocation Tree), and verified against a recent `IdS`).
+- Prove that the claim has not been revoked/updated recently (this proof is generated by the holder with a recent `ReR` (Revocation Tree Root) by querying the public `ReT` (Revocation Tree), and verified against a recent `IdState`).

 #### Revoke Claims